How Keto and Paleo Diets Are Different for Weight Loss

 Are Keto and Paleo the Same Thing?

-The short answer?
 No. There are a number of differences in Paleo and ketogenic lifestyles.
-Before we can compare them let’s cover the basics of each plan.
+Before comparing them let’s cover the basics of each plan.

 What is the Paleo Diet?

 The basic idea behind the Paleo diet is that our paleolithic ancestors only ate whatever resources were available to hunt or forage.
 Foods such as grains (rice, pasta, etc.) or refined sugar were impossible.
 The Paleo diet prohibits the consumption of ingredients that early humans couldn’t access.
 Prohibited foods include: